-In this study we use Gaussian white noise, which has equally distributed spectral densities across all frequencies (Stull, 2012), to contaminate the filtered signal in time-space.
+In this study we use Gaussian white noise, which has equally distributed spectral densities across all frequencies (Stull,

+2012), to contaminate the filtered signal in time-space.
 In order to generate time series with varying levels of SNR, we first generated white noise with unit standard deviation and multiplied the white noise with the standard deviation of the original T time series with different ratios (e.g. from 0.1 to 0.9).
-This represents the amount of noise compared to the amount of signal (e.g. from 10 to 90%).
+This represents the amount of noise compared to the amount of signal (e.g. from 10% to 90%).
 We then added this noise to the filtered signal.
 As a result, we obtained SNR values of 10.0, 5.0, 3.3, 2.5, 2.0, 1.6, 1.4, 1.2, and 1.1, which are equal to the ratio of the standard deviation of T and the standard deviation of white noise.

-20 3.3 Data processing when estimating long-term budgets
+3.3 Data processing when estimating long-term budgets

-Data processing steps when estimating the long-term budgets using the D2 dataset are summarized in Fig. 3.
+Data processing steps when estimating the long-term budgets using the D_2 dataset are summarized in Fig. 3.

-We applied regular EC data processing, which included de-spiking, coordinate rotation, de-trending.
-Next, the T time series were deteriorated with values of τ{LPF} that varied between 0.1 and 0.5 s to mimic a realistic range of scalar attenuations (mimicking the conditions, e.g., of CH4, N2O).
-Later, the low-pass induced time-lag was accounted for via maximisation of the cross-covariance, which was followed by the calculation of the covariances.
+We applied regular EC data processing, which included de-spiking, coordinate rotation, and de-trending.
+Next, the T time series were deteriorated with values of τ{LPF} that varied between 0.1 and 0.5 s to mimic a realistic range of scalar attenuations (mimicking the conditions of, for example, CH4 or N2O).
+Later, the low-pass-induced time lag was accounted for via maximization of the cross-covariance, which was followed by the calculation of the covariances.
 Then we applied the frequency response correction using Eq.
-(1), where F{corr} was estimated using the method proposed by Fratini et al. (2012)1:
+(1), in which